kristofj-umd/let-it-snow/README.md

 2. Functionality
   a. add popups
   b. add filtering
-3. Additional layers
+3. If I have time :clock
   a. add heatmap layer
-  b. anything else?
+  b. zoom-based symbology
 4. Clean up if I have time

 #### List of three issues